“Staff are proud to work at Peterhouse.” (Ofsted, 2018)

 “Staff wellbeing is a priority, offering informal and formal supports to ensure it remains a good place to work even while under pressure.”
 (Wellbeing Award for Schools, 2018)

-We always welcome applications for Supply Teaching Assistants, who work occasional hours to cover staff absences.
+We are also looking for Supply Teaching Assistants, who work occasional hours to cover staff absences or provide additional support.
 Further details and an application form are available below, or by email from firstname.lastname@example.org

 Please note that we cannot accept CVs, or enquiries from recruitment agencies.